 - As someone seeking to be a Cyber Security Engineer, it will be important for you to develop a deep-rooted understanding of Networking.
 This will include knowledge of Subnetting, Encryption Technologies, DNS, Routing Protocols, Virtual Private Networks (VPN), Voice over IP (VoIP) and other such Network Security Technologies.

 - Another crucial technical skill of a Cyber Security Engineer is that he is required to have an extensive understanding of Database Platforms.
 This will include knowledge of Data Structures, Data Management, Data Dissemination, and so on.

 - A Cyber Security Engineer is someone who is required to keep himself continually abreast with all latest developments in the field of Firewall Architecture, Content Filtering as well as Virus Software and Virus Detection.

 - Understanding of Computer Code as well as Knowledge of Risk Assessment Technologies.

-- Knowledge of Security Breach Protocols and Computer Forensics.
+- Knowledge of Security Breaches and Computer Forensics.

 - Proficiency in performing Risk Assessments.